kubevirt/kubevirt/README.md

 # KubeVirt

-## Overview
+KubeVirt is a virtual machine management built around Kubernetes.

-KubeVirt is a virtual machine management aritechture built around Kubernetes.
+## Technical Overview

 Kubernetes allows for extensions to its architecture in the form of 3rd party
 resources: <http://kubernetes.io/docs/user-guide/thirdpartyresources/>.
 KubeVirt represents virtual machines as 3rd party resources and manages changes